Below the general policies for Producer Rights Denmark (PRD) are presented.

 - It follows from the Act on Collective Management that administration costs may not exceed the justified and documented costs.

-- Prior to each calendar year a budget is made of the costs of Filmret ApS in the upcoming year for managing the rights and rights revenue handled by PRD.
+- Prior to each calendar year a budget is made of the upcoming year’s administration costs for managing rights and rights revenue.
+Such budget is subject to approval by the board.

 Deductions for cultural funding may be made from members’ rights revenue and from revenue disbursed to non-members who receive rights revenue from PRD as a result of licences issued under the authority of the provisions of the Danish Copyright Act concerning extended collective licence.

-In areas where PRD has concluded reciprocal agreements with foreign management organisations, deductions for cultural funding may only be made if the reciprocal agreement provides direct authority to do so.
+In areas where PRD has concluded reciprocal agreements with foreign management organisations, deductions for cultural funding may only be made if the respective agreements with the management organisations provide direct authority to do so.

 - Deductions for cultural funding in a royalty year may amount to no more than 5% of the total revenue relating to the previous royalty year.